 Only known from seed and young plants, the seed very widely sold from Yunnan, China by a private company from 2011, and then resold by other seed suppliers, mainly online.
 It does not seem to match the published description of any Fargesia or Borinda species precisely.
-Several seed collections were made from different parts of Yunnan, up to 200 miles apart.
+Many seed collections were made, from different parts of Yunnan up to 200 miles apart.
 As very young plants batches all appeared very similar, but some seedlings show substantial differences, such as broader leaf blades with longer or less pubescence, and shorter culm sheaths with larger blades.
-The description above is made from the first seed batch, sold as Fargesia yunnanensis.
+The description above is from the first seed available, sold as F. yunnanensis.

-Fast-growing bamboos, with pendulous culms carrying delicate light green foliage leaves on long branchlets.
-The culms would be attractive, with light blue-grey wax on distal parts of culm internodes at first, the culms darkening to shades of purple after exposure, but they are obscured by dense foliage and long, persistent culm sheaths.
+Fast-growing bamboos, with pendulous culms carrying light green foliage leaves on long branchlets.
+The culms can be attractive, with light blue-grey wax on distal parts of culm internodes at first, the culms darkening to shades of purple after exposure, but they can be obscured by dense foliage and long, persistent culm sheaths.
 The first leaves on a branchlet are broad, while later leaves become quite narrow.
 There is substantial variation between seed provenancies.
-However, they all seem well distinguished from other species by their long-fimbriate ligules along with naked auricles on culm sheaths, and falcate auricles with spreading setae on leaf sheaths, as well as their long culm sheaths, distally much inflated at shoot apices so that the new shoots appear to have been eaten at the tip.
-Long sheaths are reflected the long, broad, often broken apices to the lemmas, making seed quite distinctive.
+However, they all seem well distinguished from other species by their long-fimbriate ligules along with naked auricles on culm sheaths, and falcate auricles with spreading setae on leaf sheaths, as well as long culm sheaths, often distally inflated at shoot apices so that new shoots appear to have been eaten at the tip.
+Long sheaths are reflected in the long, broad, often broken apices to the lemmas, making the unhusked seed quite distinctive.
 The dense purple hairs and spots on the culm sheaths are similar to those of T. syrinx.